iltommi/qdb-documentation/source/administration/installation.rst

 FreeBSD
 ^^^^^^^^^^^^^^^^

 The server comes as a gzipped tar archive.
 All needed libraries are included.
-FreeBSD 9 and libc++ v1 are required as quasardb.
+FreeBSD 10 and libc++ v1 are required as of quasardb 1.1.5.

 To install libc++ v1, the most straightforward is to install the sources and clang 3.2 (from the ports for example), and then do the following::